 The Council of Trent summarizes the Catholic faith by declaring: "Because Christ our Redeemer said that it was truly his body that he was offering under the species of bread, it has always been the conviction of the Church of God, and this holy Council now declares again, that by the consecration of the bread and wine there takes place a change of the whole substance of the bread into the substance of the body of Christ our Lord and of the whole substance of the wine into the substance of his blood.
 This change the holy Catholic Church has fittingly and properly called transubstantiation (CCC, 1376).

 Because they are the presence of Christ himself, Catholics worship and adore the elements.

 The Mass contains a series of rituals leading up to the Lord's Supper which also contains a reenactment of the sacrifice of Christ.
-Furthermore, transubstantiation states that the substance of the elements are miraculously changed, even though their appearance is not.
+Furthermore, transubstantiation states that the substance of the elements are miraculously changed even though their appearance is not.
 In other words, the bread and wine will appear as bread and wine under close scientific examination, but the true substance is mystically the Body and Blood of Christ.
-Synonymous with transubstantiation is the doctrine of the Real Presence.
+Synonymous with Transubstantiation is the doctrine of the Real Presence.
 Where transubstantiation is the process of the change, the real presence is the result of that change.
 In other words, the doctrine of the real presence states that the bread and wine contain the actual presence of Christ in bodily form as a result of the process of transubstantiation.
-Roman Catholicism states that the incarnation of Christ itself, where Jesus was a man but contained an invisible divine nature, is analogous to the the doctrine of the real presence.
+Roman Catholicism states that the incarnation of Christ itself, where Jesus was a man but contained an invisible divine nature, is analogous to the doctrine of the real presence.